What Is Psychological Testing?

 Psychological testing is a specialized, in-depth procedure to evaluate an individual’s intellectual skills, academic skills, personality features, emotional well-being, and coping styles.
-The various instruments and measures used in the psychological testing process can help an individual patient, significant others, and medical providers understand a client in different ways compared to an interview or outpatient psychotherapy.
+The various instruments and measures used in the psychological testing process can help individual patients, significant others, and medical providers understand a client in different ways compared to an interview or outpatient psychotherapy.

 While psychological testing can be initiated by an individual patient, often it is a parent, educator, medical provider, or therapist who refers an individual for psychological testing.
 Common reasons for psychological testing referrals include:

-- questions around learning disabilities
+- Questions around learning disabilities

-- attention deficit challenges, memory concerns
+- Attention deficit challenges, memory concerns

-- neurological disorders (eg. dementias, brain injury)
+- Neurological disorders (eg. dementia, brain injury)

-- or questions to clarify mental health diagnoses
+- Or, questions to clarify mental health diagnoses

-The goal of these evaluations is to diagnose disorders, develop a treatment plan to increase overall quality of life, and improve emotional functioning for our patients.
+The goal of these evaluations is to diagnose disorders, develop a treatment plan to increase the overall quality of life, and improve emotional functioning for our patients.

 The psychological testing process begins with an initial appointment.
-During this appointment, you will meet with the testing psychologist, who will ask about the extent and impact of the individual’s specific concerns, along with other background information (eg. medical history, education/occupational functioning, other mental health history).
-This initial appointment will guide the psychologist in selecting an individualized “battery,” or set of measures which address the individual’s presenting concerns.
+During this appointment, you will meet with the testing psychologist, who will ask about the extent and impact of the individual’s specific concerns, along with other background information (eg. medical history, education/occupational functioning, other mental health histories).
+This initial appointment will guide the psychologist in selecting an individualized “battery,” or set of measures that address the individual’s presenting concerns.

 A full psychological evaluation report will include:

-- background information
+- Background information

-- behavioral observations
+- Behavioral observations

-- a review of prior records
+- A review of prior records

-- testing data
+- Testing data

-- interpretations of the data
+- Interpretations of the data

 Following completion of the testing process, feedback sessions are scheduled to review the results, answer questions, and discuss next steps regarding the evaluation.
 The entire testing process can involve up to five appointments and take multiple weeks to complete from start to finish.